planetopendata/awesome-world/README.md

 ---

-[ANNOUNCEMENT] Looking for awesome football data (national teams, clubs, int'l competitions, leagues, match schedules, stadiums, etc.)?
-See the [Awesome Football List @ Planet Open Data](https://github.com/planetopendata/awesome-football).
+[ANNOUNCEMENT] Looking for awesome beer festivals from around the world?
+See the [Beer Festival Calendar @ Open Beer](https://github.com/openbeer/calendar).

 ---